AksChougule/playground/segmentation/README.md

 ### Image Segmentation

-This module contains code for image segmentation on
+This module contains fastai code for image segmentation on
 - CAMVID dataset
 - Brain-MRI dataset